How Big is a Kilobyte?

 5,000 Word, Excel and PDF documents could use 600 MB or .6 GB

 With this information you should have a general sense of how large files of different types should be and how their sizes compare.
-If somebody told you that you need to clean up your hard drive to free up storage space then you’d know that you should focus on files that take up 100 of megabytes or gigabytes of space and not worry about files which take up kilobytes of storage space since it would take thousands and thousands of these kilobyte files to equal the space of a larger file.
-Thus, when you need to do clean up you typically shouldn’t waste your time on deleting old emails.
-Instead, review your pictures, music and video files to see if you can get rid of some of these.
+If somebody told you that you need to clean up your hard drive to free up storage space, you’d know that you should focus on files that take up 100 megabytes or gigabytes of space.
+You’d know not to worry about files which take up kilobytes of space since it would take thousands and thousands of these smaller files to equal the space of a larger file.
+Thus, when you need to clean up, you typically shouldn’t waste your time deleting old emails.
+Instead, review your pictures, music and video files to see if you can get rid of some of those.

 Leave a Reply